ahmadnajmi90/nexscholarsys/docs/supervision/INDEX.md

 - **Document Collaboration**: Shared repository for proposals, reports, and research materials
 - **Activity Tracking**: Complete audit trail of all supervision events
 - **Automated Workflows**: Smart automation for request limits, auto-cancellations, and notifications
-- **Integration**: Seamless connection with Messaging, ScholarLab, and AI Matching features
+- **Integration**: Seamless connection with Messaging, NexLab, and AI Matching features

 ---